-- Small balls of batter are dropped into the oil and fried for a few minutes until golden brown.
+- Drop small balls of batter into oil, a few at a time and fry for a few minutes until golden brown.

 - We add sliced green onion to our puppies, which is not traditional.
 They can easily be omitted, although we love the little oniony bits of flavor dotted throughout each fried ball.